Wine Quiz

 I wanted to know

-Help shoppers feel confident buying wine they've never tasted before, online?
+How can we help people feel confident buying wine they’ve never tasted before, online?

 Secondly, how can we recreate the trust of talking to a winemaker, but online?